Sit At A Computer All Day? Do These 4 Things To Protect Your Back

 Research shows that treadmill desks can help employees lose weight and be more active.
 Walking fires up many muscles in the body, including muscles around the spine and pelvis, and hips.
 Movement re-hydrates spinal disks and gets blood flowing, which can relieve pain.

-When you have to sit at the desk, use good posture.
+The best advice we can give you here at Jenkins Chiropractic is to try and use good posture when sitting at your desk.
 Place both feet on the ground instead of crossing your legs.
 Adjust your chair so that there is some low back support.
 Don’t sit in the same position for extended periods.
 Instead, shift and readjust frequently.
 It is best to have your knees at the same level as your hips, or lower.

 Sitting too much throughout the day can cause back pain.
 By implementing a few simple changes to your routine, you can protect your back.
 Get an app or schedule reminders for yourself for regular movement breaks.
 Consider using a treadmill desk, and when you have to sit, always use good posture.